Diagnosing Lupus in Children

 Up to 20 percent of people with lupus are diagnosed before age 18, including some who are diagnosed in early childhood.
-Pediatric rheumatologists at Hassenfeld Children’s Hospital of New York at NYU Langone are skilled at diagnosing lupus in children of any age.
+Pediatric rheumatologists at Hassenfeld Children’s Hospital at NYU Langone are skilled at diagnosing lupus in children of any age.

 The cause of lupus is unknown, but having a family history of the condition can increase a child’s risk of developing it.
 Lupus is more common in girls than in boys.
 When lupus develops during childhood, it is often more severe than when it begins in adulthood.
 Lupus may also be more severe in people of African, Asian, and Hispanic descent.

 In rare instances, a newborn may temporarily have symptoms that mimic lupus after exposure to antibodies that cross the placenta—a temporary organ that carries oxygen and nutrients from a mother to a baby in the womb.
 This form of lupus, called neonatal lupus, usually goes away by the time a baby is six to nine months old, and does not progress to systemic lupus.

 Lupus can affect any area and organ in the body, including the joints, skin, lungs, heart, kidneys, and brain.
 No two children with lupus have exactly the same symptoms.

 Often, the first noticeable symptom is a butterfly-shaped rash across the cheeks and nose, called a malar rash, or round, scaly patches on the face, arms, scalp, or ears, known as a discoid rash.
 Other possible symptoms include joint pain, extreme fatigue, hair loss, and mouth sores.

 Lupus can flare up at any time, especially after a child experiences stress, has an infection, or spends too much time in the sun.